getnikola/nikola/README.md

 Why Static Websites?
 --------------------

-Static websites are safer, use fewer resources, and avoid vendor and platform lockin.
+Static websites are safer, use fewer resources, and avoid vendor and platform lock-in.
 You can read more about this in the [Nikola Handbook.](http://nikola.ralsina.com.ar/handbook.html#why-static)

 What Can Nikola Do?